 I’ve lived in St Neots for over 25 years and have regularly spent time at Paxton Pits to walk, enjoy the nature, and in the past few years walk my dog.
-Since May 2024, I have been working on a photographic project to try explore and reflect the relationship of the nature reserve and the aggregates quarry at Paxton Pits, Little Paxton, Cambs.
+In the spring of 2024 I tried to explore and reflect the relationship of the nature reserve and the aggregates quarry at Paxton Pits, Little Paxton, Cambs.
 The project is about the sustainability of quarrying aggregates to build houses and roads nearby and then using the quarried land to construct wildlife habitats.
+It is the first project I made where landuse choices became a central interest to the images I was making.

 The work combined archive images of maps where the aggregates have been used and archaeological finds from the locality